huntdatacenter/docs/docs/governance/responsibilities.md

 ### Development

 The continous development of HUNT Cloud is a collaborative effort betwen our cloud community members and the HUNT Cloud team.
-Among others, we allocate time three times per year in Ting weeks for structured dialogue on how to best develop the scientific experiences.

-#